GuillaumeGibert/swooz/scripts/README_SCRIPTS.md

  * Perl is needed for launching the scripts, you can install this perl distribution : http://strawberryperl.com/

+ * The scripts use the VS 2010 compiler to build the solution, if you don't have any version of Visual Studio you can install the [Microsoft SDK](http://www.microsoft.com/en-us/download/details.aspx?id=8279)

 1. BUILD SWOOZ
 --------------